 Qualifications for this job

-- Excellent organizational, written, and customer service skills are necessary.
+- Excellent organizational, written and customer service skills necessary.

 - Ability to travel to all locations and to meetings outside of the service area.